diging/citesphere/docs/DeveloperDocumentation.rst

    * Grant all privileges.  ``GRANT ALL PRIVILEGES ON * . * TO 'user_name'@'localhost';``.

-   * update new username and password in ``"settings.xml"`` file which is inside .m2 folder.
+   * update new username and password in ``settings.xml`` file which is inside .m2 folder.

    * Type ``exit`` you will come out of mysql terminal.